$\Psi(2s)$ production in $p+A$ collisions: A brief description of the model

 \section{A brief description of the model}

-For calculation of $\psi'$ production cross sections, we have used the adapted version of the originally proposed QVZ model~\cite{Qui}.
-Details of the original model and its modifications as used in the present calculations can be found in refs.~\cite{partha1, partha2, Qui,ch02,ch02b}.
+For calculation of $\psi(2S)$ production cross sections, we have used the adapted version of the originally proposed QVZ model~\cite{Qui}.
+Details of the original model and its modifications as used in the present calculations can be found in refs.~\cite{partha1,partha2,Qui,ch02,ch02b}.
 Here we present a brief description for the sake of completeness.
-In hadronic collisions, $\psi'$ production is assumed to be factorised into two steps.
-The initial stage is the perturbative production of the $c\bar{c}$ pair.
+In hadronic collisions, $\psi(2S)$ production is assumed to be factorised into two steps.
+The initial stage is the production of the $c\bar{c}$ pair described by leading order (LO) perturbative QCD.
+At leading order the dominant contribution to $c\bar{c}$ production comes from $q\bar{q}$ annihilation and $gg$ fusion.
 This is followed by the non-perturbative formation of the physical resonance in the second stage.
-Resonance formation probabilities are incorporated in QVZ model using different functional forms which account for a wide variety of color neutralization mechanisms.
-The single differential $\psi'$ production cross section in collisions of hadrons $h_1$ and $h_2$, at the center of mass energy $\sqrt{s}$ read as,
+Resonance formation probabilities are incorporated in QVZ model using different functional forms which account for a wide variety of color neutralisation mechanisms.
+The single differential $\psi(2S)$ production cross section in collisions of hadrons $h_1$ and $h_2$, at the centre of mass energy $\sqrt{s}$ reads as,

-where $Q^2 = q^2 +4 m_C^2$ with $m_C$ being the mass of the charm quark and $x_F$ is the Feynman scaling variable. $K_{\psi'}$ accounts for effective higher order contributions. $F_{c\bar{c} \rightarrow \psi'}(q^2)$ is the transition probability of a $c\bar{c}$ pair with relative momentum square $q^2$ to evolve into a physical $\psi'$ meson.
-Two different functional forms namely Gaussian form ($F^{\rm (G)}(q^2)$) and power law form ($F^{\rm (P)}(q^2)$) mimicking two different mechanisms of color neutralization, have been found earlier to describe the absolute $J/\psi$ production cross section data in $p+A$ collisions reasonably well~\cite{partha1}.
-Here we take the same two forms of $F(q^2)$, for calculating $\psi'$ production cross section.
+where $Q^2 = q^2 +4 m_C^2$ with $m_C = 1.5$ GeV being the mass of the charm quark and $y_{cms}$ is the centre of mass rapidity of the $c\bar{c}$ pair.
+The term $K_{\psi(2S)}$ accounts for effective higher order contributions and $F_{c\bar{c} \rightarrow \psi(2S)}(q^2)$ is the transition probability of a $c\bar{c}$ pair with relative momentum square $q^2$ to evolve into a physical $\psi(2S)$ meson.
+Two different functional forms namely Gaussian form ($F^{\rm (G)}(q^2)$) and power law form ($F^{\rm (P)}(q^2)$) mimicking two different mechanisms of colour neutralisation, were found earlier to describe the absolute $J/\psi$ production cross section data in $p+A$ collisions reasonably well~\cite{partha1}.
+Here we take the same two forms of $F(q^2)$, for calculating $\psi(2S)$ production cross section.
 They read as: